On-Grid or Off-Grid?

 My final note to you is this: rather than putting all of your eggs in one basket, I recommend that you build a renewable energy system combining at least two, if not all three of the sources available to you.
 That way, no matter the weather, you’ll be harvesting renewable electricity.

-The right home renewable energy system should combine different renewable sources, but be weighted toward those your available space, local weather, budget, requirements and goals favor.
+The right home renewable energy system should combine different renewable sources, but be weighted toward your available space, local weather, budget, requirements, and goals.